 Just as healthcare is concerned with illness mindfulness is the study of its absence; the chaotic eddies of the mind’s distraction and confusion.
 Without the chaos they’d be no word or need for mindfulness.

-Our usual subjective frame of thinking is really an incomplete awareness because to be fully here and now is to be free of the personal.
-There is a cost to the preference for subjectivity.
-We find this more obvious during the more direct if narrow perceptions of a crisis when we’re forced to jettison our usual persona* and are forced to act more efficiently, engaging fully and urgently without intermediaries with a demanding situation.
-This is a preview of pure being.
+Our habitually personal frame of thinking is really an incomplete awareness because to be fully here and now is to be free of the subjective past.
+There is a cost in sensibility and effectiveness to this preference.
+This is more obvious during the more direct if narrow perceptions of a crisis when we’re forced to jettison our usual persona* and have to act more immediately (literally: without use of agency), engaging fully and urgently with a demanding situation without barriers of time or space.
+This is a preview of the possibilities of mindfulness.

 We can look out from a past self or look through oneself into a present.
-This window on the world is pure being.
+This absence of time is pure being.